advanceinsight/web_map_extended/readme.md

 ----

 ### License
-This module is available under the MIT license.
-For more details, see the `license.md` file that came with this module.
+This module is available under the OPL-1 license.
 While not mandatory, we highly encourage you to share with the community any improvements you might make to this module.

 ----